Section 6 transfer to Julie B under way in St. Simons Sound

 Once both Section 3 and Section 6 are shipped away, T&T Salvage will focus on removing Section 4, the last half-submerged chunk of the shipwrecked Golden Ray remaining in the St. Simons Sound.

 The 656-foot-long Golden Ray overturned Sept.
 8, 2019, while heading out to sea with a cargo of 4,161 vehicles.
-T&T Salvage commenced in November with a plan to use the VB 10,000 to power a cutting chain the tore the shipwreck into eight pieces for removal from the sound.
+T&T Salvage commenced in November with a plan to use the VB 10,000 to power a cutting chain that tore the shipwreck into eight pieces for removal.

 The middle sections took the brunt of damage when the Golden Ray’s port side pounded into a sandbar during the capsizing.